Rachel Carson College Faculty Fellows

 Summary of Expertise

-Parker served as department chair from 2012-17 and as principal faculty for the Digital Arts & New Media (DANM) MFA program from 2008-18 where she directed the Mechatronics collaborative research cohort to develop research projects that combine art, design, science, and technology. and currently serves the Environmental Art and Social Practice MFA program.
+Parker served as department chair from 2012-2017 and was principal faculty for the Digital Arts & New Media (DANM) MFA program from 2008-2018, where she led the Mechatronics collaborative research cohort to develop OpenLab projects that combined art, design, science, and technology.
+Currently, she teaches in the Environmental Art and Social Practice MFA program, continuing her commitment to transdisciplinary exploration.

 Biography, Education and Training

 Parker received a B.A in art from the University of California Santa Barbara in 1990, attended The Skowhegan School Painting and Sculpture in Maine, and received her M.F.A. in Sculpture from Rutgers University in 1992.
-Professor Parker has been part of the faculty at the University of California Santa Cruz since 1999 in the Art Department.
+Professor Parker has been part of the faculty at the University of California Santa Cruz since 1999.

 Selected Publications